hyperledger/besu-docs/docs/Concepts/Node-Types.md

 Checkpoint sync behaves like [snap sync](#snap-synchronization), but instead of syncing from the genesis block, it syncs from a specific checkpoint configured in the [Besu genesis file](../HowTo/Configure/Genesis-File.md).
-There are currently checkpoints in the network configurations for Ethereum Mainnet and the Ropsten and Goerli testnets.
+Checkpoints are currently defined in the network configurations for Ethereum Mainnet and the Ropsten and Goerli testnets.

 !!! example "Ethereum Mainnet checkpoint configuration"